elbb/bb-gitversion/README.md

 - [ ] add docker run command here

-## integration via dobi
+## Integration via dobi

-For the integration via dobi it is first of all necessary to integrate the source code so that the dobi script of the project can access the scripts in the building block.
+For integration via dobi it is first necessary to integrate the source code so that the dobi script of the project can access the scripts of the building block.

-recommended methods are either per git submodule ( if no adjustments to the building block are necessary) or per git subtree ( if it should be adjusted)
+Recommended methods for integration are either per git submodule (if no adjustments to the building block are necessary) or per git subtree (if it should be adjusted)

-in the dobi meta section of your own project you have to include all dobi files integrated in meta.yaml. this way all resources defined by bb-gitversion will be included in your project and can be executed.
+In the dobi meta section of your own project you have to include all dobi files integrated in meta.yaml. this way all resources defined by bb-gitversion will be included in your project and can be executed.

-Possibly the mount-points listed in dobi.yaml have to be adapted to the own project.
+It is possible that you need to adapt the mount-points listed in dobi.yaml to your projects needs.

-# License

 # What is embedded linux building blocks

-embedded linux building block's is a project to create reusable and adoptable blueprints for highly recurrent issues in building an internet connected embedded linux system.
+embedded linux building blocks is a project to create reusable and adoptable blueprints for highly recurrent issues in building an internet connected embedded linux system.